daysantace/ocnet/docs/protocol.md

 `['.ocnp.ack.....',rejected]`

-The first section is a screen.
+The first section is a header to let OCNP-compliant programs know that it is an ACK.

+The second one is a boolean, i.e. `true` or `false`, to see if the receiver accepted or rejeceted the packet.

 ## Topology